nateshmbhat/rm-trash/README.md

 # safe-rm
 "safe-rm" puts the files you delete in a shell into the Trash (Recycle bin).
 The script is meant to be used in place of rm system command in linux .
 This script will safely delete your files and put them in the trash.

 This solves accidental removals.
-The script is meant to be used as an alias with rm directly and unlike other such scripts , it can handle duplicate files in the trash and works for recursive arguments also .
+The script is meant to be used as an alias with rm directly and unlike other such scripts , it can handle duplicate files in the trash and works for recursive arguments and any other options that rm supports .

 ### Features :
 + Meant to be used in place of `rm`